WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 Before releasing the app to its users.

 To put things into perspective, reviewing the code some 5 developers put out is a full time job.
-Testing the verifiability of a wallet is an hour of work the first time and can be automated.
+Testing the reproducibility of a wallet is an hour of work the first time and can be automated.

 To achieve a situation where most users are running verified apps, the release